Apply to The Ganas Network Fellowship!

 To apply for the fellowship, applicants must have attended a public charter school for any part of their K-12 education.
 We’re particularly interested in young leaders at the beginning of their careers who are passionate about joining the conversation on education to share their unique insights and drive change!

-Once accepted, in order to complete the fellowship, we expect fellows to:
+Once accepted, to complete the fellowship, we expect fellows to:

-- Actively engage in all Ganas Network workshops, sessions, and projects requiring 25 to 50 hours of your time over a three month period
+- Actively engage in all Ganas Network workshops, sessions, and projects requiring 25 to 50 hours of your time over three months

 - Develop, document, and share your success story to communicate the benefits of public charter schools